Hazardous and Banned Materials:

 Small metal items, except fridges and freezers

 No wood or building material.
 No furniture, mattresses or tires.
+No car batteries.
 No other hazardous materials

 Other Hazardous Materials: